MicrosoftDocs/WDAC-Toolkit/WDAC-Policy-Wizard/docs/using/supplemental-policy.md

 This document outlines the steps to create a new supplemental WDAC code integrity (CI) policy while using one of the three available CI templates as a starting point.
 The tool enables users to configure the policy rules, its signing rules and its attributes.

-The [official WDAC documentation](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/wdac-wizard-create-supplemental-policy) outlines the base policy creation steps.
+The [official WDAC documentation](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/wdac-wizard-create-supplemental-policy) outlines the supplemental policy creation steps.

 ## 1. Select the Policy Creator from the start menu, then Supplemental Policy ##